europaphp/skeleton/src/Europa/App/readme.md

 Application Configuration Options
 ---------------------------------

-`paths.root`

-The installation path of your application.
-The application will attempt to auto-detect this by default by using `..`, but this means that whatever is using this value must be in a sub-directory of the installation root.

-`paths.app`
+`appPath`

 The path to the application folder where the modules are kept.
-This defaults to `/your/install/path/app`.

-`view.default`
+This defaults to `../app` which means that, by default, the file running the application must be located in a sub folder of the `cwd()`.
+By default this is the `index.php` file in the `www` directory.

+`defaultViewClass`

 The default view class to use.
 This defaults to using `Europa\View\Php`, but this may not even be necessary.

-`view.script`
+`viewScriptFormat`

 If using a view that implements `Europa\View\ViewScriptInterface`, then the `->setScript()` method will be passed this value.
 You can substitute request parameters by prefixing the request parameter name with a colon.
 For example, the default value is `:controller/:action`.

-`view.suffix`
+`viewSuffix`

 If using a view that implements `Europa\View\ViewScriptInterface`, then the view suffix will be set to this value.
 The default suffix is `php`.